woocommerce/our-team/readme.txt

 * Initial release.
 Woo!

 == Changelog ==

+= 1.1.1 =
+* New - Team members can be sorted by meta.
+Kudos @helgatheviking
+* Tweak - Renamed woothemes_our_member_fields filter to woothemes_our_team_member_fields.
+Kudos @tlehtimaki
+* Localization - Changed textdomain to match plugin slug.
+Kudos @cfoellmann.

 = 1.1.0 =
 * New - Team members can be assigned to a WordPress user pulling a link to their posts into the team page and replacing their description with the bio according to their profile.